to learner

-Effective language learning experiences are possible because of the work done by the teacher, but you can’t do it all and there is never enough time.
-Focus on what it really means to teach with the learner in mind.
-Each online institute in the series TELL Pathways to Learner Success addresses different aspects of the student learning experience providing busy educators with unique opportunities to focus on an area of personal growth of interest to them.
-Each institute is designed to focus on the most essential proven principles and practices.
-Join other educators who have selected the same area of focus and collaborate to process and apply new learning in small group discussions.
-This summer, pick an area of focus important to you.
-Explore effective practices and start the school year more energized and ready to embed practices that keep the focus on the learner.
+This year’s PEARLL summer institutes are once again built around the TELL Pathways to Learner Success providing busy educators with unique opportunities to focus on an area of personal growth of interest to them.
+Join other educators to acquire new knowledge on the most essential proven practices, collaborate to process new learning in small group discussions, and apply new skills with the help of an experienced educator.
+This summer, PEARLL invites you to explore effective practices and start the school year more energized and ready to embed practices that keep the focus on the learner.

-what previous summer institute participants are saying
+what previous participants said

 June 13-15